Two Sides to Tenerife

 David J Whyte discovers two quite different sides to Tenerife, the most popular of Spain's Canary Islands.

 In Tenerife, the sun is boring!
-It comes up, hangs around all day then slinks off back into the sea.
-There are rarely any clouds and the temperature sticks a balmy 23 to 28 degrees pretty much all year round.
+It comes up, hangs around all day then sinks back into the sea.
+There are rarely any clouds to accompany it and the ambient daytime temperature is a balmy 23 to 28 degrees all year round.

 People seem to enjoy this!
 Especially Germans!
-They’re so eager, they're down by the pool before dawn securing towels to the best-placed loungers then reclining on them pretending to read.
-It's still dark!
+They’re so keen, they're down by the pool before dawn securing their super-size towels to the best-placed loungers then reclining on them pretending to read.
+It's still dark for Gawd's Sake!
 We all know they’re flaunting the hotel’s ‘no reserving loungers’ rule.
 Maybe they’ve spent the night!
-They are determined, that’s for sure!
+They're determined, that’s for sure!
 And who can blame them!
 Tenerife’s getting busier by the day and competition for prime poolside spots is at an all-time high.

 There's a lot more traffic too!
-Friday used to be 'moving-day' on the island when one batch of tourists left and another arrived.
-Now every day's Friday!
+Friday used to be 'moving-day' when one batch of tourists left and another arrived.
+Now everyday's Friday!

 I've been coming to Tenerife for a few years now and watched it change.
-It was once very touristy with the adjoining towns of Las Americas and Las Cristianos offering cheap and cheerful holidays mostly for Brits with a few Germans sprinkled in too.
-Then further along the coast, Costa Adeje came along, more upmarket with some super 5-star hotels.
-Now, it's a mix: the Chavs and the Chav-nots you might say, mainly British and each seeking their own particular slice of this Canary Island cake.
+It was once very touristy with the adjoining towns of Las Americas and Las Cristianos offering cheap, cheerful holidays for Brits on a budget.
+Then, further along the coast, Costa Adeje came along, more upmarket and stylish with some super 5-star hotels.
+Now, it's a mix: the Chavs and the Chav-nots you might say, still mainly Brits seeking their own particular slice of this Canary Island cake.

 Let's Go Clubbing

-In the evening, if you are particularly unlucky, you might encounter the same group.
-The pubs and clubs along the San Eugenio strip in Costa Adeje are a haunt for beer-seeking Brits.
+If you are particularly unlucky, you might encounter the same group in the evening.
+The pubs and clubs along the San Eugenio strip in Costa Adeje for instance are a haunt for beer-seeking Brits.
 After dinner, we tried to mingle (and be less haughty) but listening to a Jim Reeves sound-alike or some old crone from Walthamstow singing ‘Yellow River’ amidst a sea of cigarette-lighter waving, half-sozzled women are holiday-memories I'd rather not cherish.

 Conjuring up 'The Magic'

-Still out for the evening and at the recommendation of some savvy-looking locals, we hopped in a taxi to Avenue Las Americas looking to conjure up a bit of ‘Magic’.
+Setting out for the evening and at the recommendation of some savvy-looking locals, we hopped in a taxi to Avenue Las Americas looking to conjure up a bit of ‘Magic’.
 The Magic Lounge and Bar is part of the Safari Centre in downtown Las Americas where you’ll find posh shops, expensive jewellery and top-brand apparel.
 It seems someone twigged to the fact that Tenerife needed an injection of class!
-Shopping includes Bounty, GAS, The Levi Store, Armani and Hugo Boss and there are lots of good eating places there too, either through the day or for dinner.
+Shopping includes Bounty, GAS, The Levi Store, Armani and Hugo Boss and there are lots of good eating places there too.

 ‘The Magic’ jumps with live DJ’s, sax players and sexy dancers (not referring to myself, of course).
 There’s no cover charge and drinks are modestly more expensive but hey, compared to the initial places we visited, you'll happily pay an extra Euro or two.
 Also recommended, (although I didn’t get a chance to visit on this trip but most definitely will the next) is the Papagyo Club in Costa Adeje and the Buddha Bar in Las Americas.
 Of course, it all depends on what you like.
 Maybe you’re a Jim Reeves fan!